 Susan: So I mentioned the onboarding and offboarding for sure.
 That’s important with your, and, and I’m talking about your team onboarding and offboarding your team, but there should also be onboarding for your clients.
 How are you teaching your clients to work with you?
 You know, are you, you are the one who gets to set the expectation.
 So if you set the expectation that every time they call, somebody’s gonna jump and do their thing immediately first, that’s fine, as long as they’re paying you a lot of money and that’s what you want.
 But if you’re just reacting all the time, you’re not able to plan, your team’s not able to function.
 So being able to set boundaries with your clients is part of your process.
 And that can be things like, we don’t answer emails, you know, after five and before eight.
 You know, we, we don’t, you know, I don’t actually pretty much ever answer my phone, for example, I’ll respond to a voicemail if I get a voicemail.

 Susan: I know.
-Well, Tom, you’re blocked.
+Well, Tom, you’re blocked so I can focus on working on your business.

 Tom: I wonder why it goes straight to voicemail, it never dawned on me.

-Susan: But, but does learning that, you know, email’s not an emergency.
+Susan: But, learning that, you know, email’s not an emergency.
 If it’s coming to you by email, you can read it.
-Tom and I were talking before we started recording about how I don’t really look at my email maybe a couple times a day for the things that my assistants left for me that I need to handle, but otherwise, they’re handling it for me.
+Tom and I were talking before we started recording about how I don’t really look at my email maybe a couple of times a day for the things that my assistants left for me that I need to handle, but otherwise, they’re handling it for me.
 The big part of that is important is to think about what your mind does when you get into email.
 All of a sudden you’re responding to emails and you feel like you’re so productive and you’re accomplishing all this stuff, but you’re not, you’re taking time away from the important things that you could be focusing on.
 So I try very hard, but my team will, if, if something’s urgent, they’ll notify me in Slack and I will tell them how to respond.
 So there are some ways to avoid interruptions like that.
 If one of the things I run into a lot with my clients who are software developers, they will say, oh, but my team needs my help with support.
 You know, as far as guidance as to how to create something fantastic.
 Put some office hours on your calendar.
 So you answer questions for them between two and three every day.
 They’re welcome to jump in if they don’t jump into your call, you can just do busy work during that hour that you have.
 That’s, that’s your admin time.
 But that helps prevent those interruptions.
 And it would also amaze you to how many of those problems they can solve themselves if you’re not just reacting to their question immediately.
 So those are the types of interruptions you can prevent.

 Tom: I love that.
 I think that that’s so important.
 I, there was a time in my last company, we had 350 employees.
 I had, I had, we had three different operating divisions, so food, so restaurant retail, and winery.
 And the GMs of each of those divisions reported to me, but also the functional head.
 So the VP of sales and marketing, chief operating officer, chief financial officer, all kind of reported up to me.
-I had something like 12 direct reports and one day, I just had this, what I call A B G o, a blinding glimpse of the obvious how many times I was being interrupted by these very high power, high paid people on a daily basis.
+I had something like 12 direct reports and one day, I just had this, what I call A B G o, a blinding glimpse of the obvious how many times I was being interrupted by these very high power, high-paid people on a daily basis.
 And I was not able to get my work done, even despite the fact that we had a meeting every Monday morning that typically ran an hour or so.
 And, and, and I said, okay, here’s what we’re gonna do.
 Thursday is my one-on-ones with each one of you and me, we started at seven o’clock in the morning, 30 minutes you bring the agenda and I will have my own agenda.
 And I ran my entire day.
 It was a beating.
-But, but, but imagine how much time I got back during the rest of the week without that owner, because I said, look, if, if you know the building’s on fire call me.
+But, but, but imagine how much time I got back during the rest of the week without that owner, because I said, look, if you know the building’s on fire call me.
 But otherwise, if it

 Susan: No, why are they calling you?
 Call 911, they don’t even need to call you then.